dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/index.md

 ## New controls

-The following new controls have been added since .NET Framework:
+The following controls have been added since Windows Forms was ported to .NET Framework:

 - <xref:System.Windows.Forms.TaskDialog?displayProperty=fullName>